THE BOOK OF JOB

 The book of Job states a truth that many religionist do not want to accept;

-that there is no guarantee of justice, that the good sometimes suffer and the
+that there is no guarantee of justice, that the good sometimes suffer and

 bad do not.
-Many religionist feel that there will be justice after death; at
+Many religionist feel that there will be justice after death;

 that time all things will even out.
-However, there is a possibility that things
+However, there is a possibility that

 are no different in the spiritual reality than they are in this reality.